1 Part Course |

 • Transaction monitoring, KYC and AML risk profiling

-Redcliffe’s expert speaker will examine how these systems are being used with real-world examples from across the world of banking and financial services as well as looking at their application within the legal profession and some of the innovations within the law tech field.
+Redcliffe’s expert speaker examines how systems are being applied with real-world examples taken from banking and financial services.
+Training investigates applications within the legal profession and some of the innovations within the law tech field.

-Consideration will be given to some of the risks highlighted by regulators including the SRA and how innovation taking place in other jurisdictions and sectors may impact the UK in the near term.
+Consideration is given to some of the risks highlighted by regulators, including the SRA and how innovation taking place in other jurisdictions and sectors may impact the UK in the near term.

-This session is aimed at private practice and in-house lawyers and those monitoring compliance from a finance perspective.
+Sessions are aimed at private practice and in-house lawyers alongside those monitoring compliance from a finance perspective.
 A basic knowledge of cryptocurrency, blockchain and their general use is assumed.

-This course is an absolute must absolute must for:
+This digital assets course is an absolute must for:

 • Private practice solicitors advising on corporate, banking, fintech, or commercial matters involving digital assets, cryptocurrencies, or blockchain-based transactions